jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 # ..., but I know it when I see it
 [_I can’t define pornography, but I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — Paraphrasing [__United States Supreme Court Justice Potter Stewart__](https://en.wikipedia.org/wiki/Potter_Stewart)

-Much like Justice Stewart, many developers are not comfortable defining behavior specifications via Unit Tests via the TDD process, but they know it when they see it.
+Much like Justice Stewart, many developers are not comfortable defining behavior specifications via the TDD process, but they know the desired behavior when they see it.

 Approval Testing allows developers to write their code, validate it via their own observation and then document that validated behavior observation in a __Given/When/Then__ test.

 If a subsequent implementation update causes an Approval Test to fail, then the developer must observe the new _failing_ behavior and decide whether it violates the previous approved behavior or whether it’s demonstrating new desired behavior that’s emerging.
 If the new emerging behavior is correct, then a new behavior assertion replaces the previous approved one.

 ## Yabba Dabba Doo
-I described [Characterization Testing](https://jhumelsine.github.io/2025/03/24/legacy-code.html#characterization-testing) as a technique to add tests to existing legacy code.
-In my brief description, I described setting up an assert declaring that an obviously invalid String, such as _Fred Flintstone_, would be the return value for a method.
+I featured [Characterization Testing](https://jhumelsine.github.io/2025/03/24/legacy-code.html#characterization-testing) as a technique to add tests to existing legacy code.
+In my brief description, I described setting up an assert declaring that an obviously invalid String, such as _Fred Flintstone_, would be the return value from a method.
 Then when the legacy code returned its actual String value, we could replace _Fred Flintstone_ with the actual value.

 Let’s tweak that scenario a bit.
-Let’s assume that you’re working for [__Hanna-Barbera__](https://en.wikipedia.org/wiki/Hanna-Barbera), the cartoon production company, and you’re working on the [__YabbaDabbaDoo__](https://en.wikipedia.org/wiki/Yabba_Dabba_Doo) (YDD) feature.
+Let’s assume that you’re working for [__Hanna-Barbera__](https://en.wikipedia.org/wiki/Hanna-Barbera), the cartoon production company, and you’ve been assigned to the [__YabbaDabbaDoo__](https://en.wikipedia.org/wiki/Yabba_Dabba_Doo) feature.

-You’re still prototyping YDD, so you may not have quite enough domain knowledge to feel confident enough to specify behavior using TDD.
-However, you can prototype some code, and when you observe emerging behavior you like, then you can document it in a test.
+You’re still prototyping, so you may not have quite enough domain knowledge to feel confident enough to specify behavior using TDD.
+However, when you observe emerging behavior you like while prototyping some code, then you can document that behavior in a test.

 You putter around a bit and observe that the code is returned _Fred Flintstone_, which looks it’s doing what you’d expect it to do for that scenario.

 __STOP!__ Don’t proceed with more code until you’ve documented this observation in a test.
 Create a __Given/When/Then__ test that asserts that _Fred Flintstone_ is returned.
 You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections of a test, and you only need to complete the it with the __Then__ section that asserts _Fred Flintstone_.

-You can then proceed with additional coding making sure to always stop and document what we’re observing via tests.
+You can then proceed with additional development making sure to always stop and document what we’re observing via tests.
 You should also refactor as you proceed to keep the code clean.

 As you prototype with Approval Testing, you may become more familiar with the domain.
 You may become familiar enough to move from Approval Testing to TDD.

-## Distinction between Approval and Characterization Tests
+## Distinction between Approval and Characterization Testing
-When I first saw presentations about Approval Tests, I thought the presenters were using an alternative name for Characterization Tests.
-This seems to be a common interpretation based upon blog entries and videos by others.
+When I first saw presentations about Approval Testing, I thought the presenters were describing the Characterization Testing process by a different name.
+Using two terms for the same testing process seems to be a common practice based upon blog entries and videos by others.
 I think many view Approval and Characterization Tests as two names for the same process.

 After having thought about Approval and Characterization Tests over the years, I think the two processes are different with a subtle distinction.